Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 TNL will abort the connection during the handshake phase when the class count between client & server mismatch.

 TNL also offers RPC Events.
 An RPCEvent is essentially just a NetEvent with a lot of sugar on top.
-The above setup will also work for RPCEvents out of the box, without additional setup.
+The above setup will also work for RPCEvents out of the box.

 ## Sources